PatrykKuniczak/memesChat/backend/DOCS.md

     All schemas from backend, are located at the bottom of the page

+    For get avatar hit:
+        For default host and port: "http://localhost:3030/avatars/${sourcePath}"
+        'sourcePath' u can take from User object(Look on swagger schemas), when you login/register.

 ##### IF TOKEN IS INVALID API RETURN Unauthorized(401).

 ## Web Socket: